Devínska Kobyla

 Devínska Kobyla ([ˈɟeʋiːnska ˈkɔbila]; Dévényi-tető; Thebener Kogel) is the highest peak in the Devín Carpathians, part of the Little Carpathians mountain range, and the highest point of Bratislava, the capital of Slovakia.
 It is located between the boroughs of Devínska Nová Ves, Devín and Dúbravka, close to the border with Austria.
 Its peak elevation is 514 m (1686.3 ft) AMSL and its treeless summit contains an abandoned military missile base (Rádiotechnická hláska protivzdušnej obrany štátu) that is officially inaccessible to the public.

 Part of southern slopes of the massif has been a national natural reserve since 1965, featuring unique xerothermic forest-steppe flora and fauna with a total protected area of 101 hectares.
 From the flat top, a view opens of Bratislava, Austria, Hungary, the Danube and the Morava river.
 Hiking trails do not lead to the summit but instead to an accessible point with partial view underneath.

 Description

-Devínska Kobyla and its surroundings are one of the four divisions of Devín Carpathians, part of Little Carpathians, itself part of the Carpathian mountains.
+Devínska Kobyla and its surroundings are one of the four divisions of Devín Carpathians, part of Little Carpathians, itself part of the Carpathian Mountains.

-Flora and fauna
+Flora, fauna, and funga

 The small area contains 234 species of identified mushrooms, 110 species of identified lichens, 100 species of identified moss, and 1,110 species of identified higher or vascular plants.
 The southern and south-western slopes of the mountain at the western edge of Bratislava provide ideal living conditions for xerothermic forest-steppe flora and fauna.
 The woods on the south-western slopes are the remains of the original oak forest.